wniemiec-component-reactnative/weekday-selector/README.md

 |onPress |`function(number, bool): void`|Function that is called when a weekday is selected|`null`|
 |reduced |`bool`|Indicates whether the days of the week should be displayed in abbreviated form |`false`|
 |selectedOps |`array: number`|Pre-selected weekdays |`[]`|

+## 🚩 Changelog
+Details about each version are documented in the [releases section](https://github.com/williamniemiec/nForum/releases).

 ## 🤝 Contribute!
 See the documentation on how you can contribute to the project [here](https://github.com/wniemiec-components-reactnative/weekday-selector/blob/master/CONTRIBUTING.md).